 Visit: January 2010On January 23, 2010, I visited the site again after hearing rumors of demolition.
 It was true.
 The following buildings are now gone:

 On another note, the property across Alderson Road from the entrance to the site has been sold.
-It looks like someone will be building homes on that land.
+There are new homes there now.
 I took some time to drive towards Blaine along Birch Bay, to see what had changed.
 The answer is, a lot.
 There are many resorts now, upscale hotels, etc. the homespun look is gone.
 It's pretty commercial.
 There are pictures from this trip in the pictures section of this page.
 SoftwareMost of the time I use a free image editing tool called xnview.
 I find it works really well, has a good feature set, and you can actually get work done with it.
 Best of all, it is free.
 I have Photoshop for when the going gets tough, but I find xnview easier and faster to use.For panoramic photos, I use a program called Panavue Image Assembler.
 It stitches multiple photos together to make a single large composite frame.
 You can download a free demo version.
 I liked it enough to pay for it. |

 Contact MeIf you have comments, corrections, etc... you can contact me via email:I still live in the Seattle metro area.

 Panoramic PhotosThese images were taken by using my wide angle lens, taking successive shots while rotating the camera around the axis of my body.
-I then use an image stitching program to assemble the pieces into much larger images.These initial views are scaled and highly compressed so they fit your browser while still downloading quickly.
+I use an image stitching program to assemble the pieces into much larger images.These initial views are scaled and highly compressed so they fit your browser while still downloading quickly.
 Clicking on any of them brings up the full-sized image, which is huge (9-14mb).
 It was saved at highest resolution so you can go looking "inside" the image for closer details.
 If you have 2 screens, you can "stretch" the image across both of them.
 If you hover your mouse pointer over the image, you'll see, either in the lower left status area or as a tooltip, the size of the full-sized image.
 Don't click on these images unless you have a high-speed connection or a lot of spare time. |

 Squadron Map (note: North is DOWN) |